RDCbum/RH_demo/docs/core/ASSUMPTIONS_LEDGER.md

 - primary route: the paper lemma `ERURH.A1_from_supercritical` (Lemma `a1-from-supercritical`, full proof in the paper) together with `A2Low_RMS` and `A2Tail_RMS` from Lemma `a2-from-abc`.
+  The window family used in the paper is defined to be admissible (cofinal), so cofinality is part of the window model rather than a separate assumption.
 - alternative computational route: explicit hypothesis `ERURH.Alpha.ModeThresholdControlOnCtxRealWindowFamily` (`lean/formal_proofs/ERURH/Alpha/ModeToRMSMode_WindowBridge_Legacy.lean:34`; paper Assumption